 “Tough actions would feel resolute and righteous but in a time of uncertainty they would damage confidence and accelerate the downward spiral,” he writes.

-Yet, notes Nell Minow, a prominent shareholder activist, it seems not to have occurred to him that he had a fiduciary responsibility to taxpayers to hold these companies accountable, even if he couldn't roll back the bonuses.
+Yet, notes Nell Minow, a prominent shareholder activist, it seems not to have occurred to him that he had a fiduciary responsibility to taxpayers to hold these companies accountable, even if he couldn’t roll back the bonuses.
+“That would have made the public feel better about both the government and Wall Street,” Minow says.

 That isn’t the same as pitchfork populist policies.
 The book makes a persuasive case the government got most of the policies right.
 Conservatives contend that the big banks should have been allowed to fail, but that course of action probably would have caused another depression.
 The liberals’ calls for a bigger stimulus package and more help for strapped homeowners weren’t politically realistic.